 - Pay the appropriate fee: $50 PER notary seal in the document.
-All fees are payable in U.S. dollars or GEL at the Embassy’s exchange rate (accepted cash ONLY).
+Both cash and credit card are now accepted.
+All fees are payable in U.S. dollars or GEL at the Embassy’s exchange rate.
 A combination of U.S. dollars and GEL cannot be accepted.

 - If your document requires the presence of witnesses in addition to the notarization, you are responsible for providing these witnesses.
 Please include their names on your appointment request or they will not be granted entry to the office.
 Consular staff are prohibited from serving as witnesses.

 Authentication of documents designated for handling within Hague convention member countries is not necessary.
 Member countries of Convention exchange documents endorsed with an Apostille.

 The bodies endorsing with an apostille in Georgia are as follows:

 - Civil Registry Agency of the Ministry of Justice

 - Ministry of Labor, Health and Social Affairs